Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Which areas are truly high-end in Amsterdam right now?

-The truly high-end neighborhoods in Amsterdam right now are the Grachtengordel (Canal Belt), Jordaan, Museumkwartier, Oud-Zuid including the prestigious Apollobuurt, and the modern luxury apartments in Zuidas, with parts of De Pijp and Oud-West also commanding premium prices.
+The truly high-end neighborhoods in Amsterdam in 2026 are the Grachtengordel (Canal Belt), the Jordaan, Museumkwartier, Oud-Zuid (especially the Apollobuurt and Stadionbuurt), and the newer premium towers around Zuidas.

 How much does it really cost to buy, beyond the price, in Amsterdam in 2026?